Habutiii/tp/docs/UserGuide.md

   - Valid: 123 Main St, Block 5, #01-01, 42 Wallaby Way, 7th Avenue, Apt 3
   - Invalid: " ", " Blk 456, Den Road, #01-355", "Blk 456, Den Road, #01-355 "

 - **Tag:** Each Person can only have up to 15 tags.
-Tags can only contain letters, numbers and dash ("-").
-Tags are case insensitive.
+A tag name should contain only English letters, digits, or '-' (dash).
+It must start and end with a letter or digit, and must not exceed 40 characters.
+Tags are case-insensitive.
   _Example: friend, VIP, family-member, project2025_

 **Criteria for Same Person:**